2025 Moldovan parliamentary election: Analysis

-Prime Minister Dorin Recean announced on 13 October that he would not seek another term in office and would retire from politics to return to the private sector.
-In his place, Parliament Speaker Grosu announced on 14 October that PAS would nominate Alexandru Munteanu, an economist and businessman who previously worked at the World Bank and co-founded the American Chamber of Commerce in Moldova.
-A self-described "American of Moldovan origin" who had previously lived in the United States and Ukraine, Munteanu's nomination was something of a surprise, as he had previously never been involved in politics.
-President Sandu officially nominated Munteanu as Prime Minister on 24 October and he presented his list of ministers on 28 October, about half of whom were the same as the outgoing cabinet.
-His governing program focused on concluding Moldovan accession to the European Union, economic growth, and modernization.
-The proposed government received the confidence of Parliament on 31 October, with all 55 PAS MPs voting in favor.
-President Sandu formally swore in Munteanu and his cabinet on 1 November.

 Reactions

 Domestic reactions

 Following the victory of PAS, which she herself founded, President Sandu declared that Moldovans had demonstrated to the whole world that "we are brave and dignified" and that they had protected Moldova "through our honest vote", describing the result as a victory for Moldova and not only for PAS, as well as a strong mandate for EU accession.
 She celebrated that Moldovans had "decided for Moldova" despite all the money invested by Russia in the election, and said that she expected new provocations from Russia to deviate Moldova from its European path.
 Prime minister Recean stated that Moldovans had offered an "incredible lesson of dignity, courage and love of the nation", stating that PAS' victory was "difficult" but "extraordinary" considering the efforts by Russia together with criminal groups to "hijack the vote, scare people, try to divide society and sow hatred".
 PAS leader Igor Grosu stated "Moldova, I bow before you!", thanked Moldovans for resisting Russian interference that "seemed impossible to win" against and declared EU accession as Moldova's fundamental objective.
 He thanked the "second chance" for PAS, stating "we know and understand" that many voted the party only for Moldova's pro-European future and to avoid a pro-Russian parliament.

-After the announcement of preliminary results of the election, Ceban stated "Thank you everyone!
-We respect the citizens' vote!", Usatîi acknowledged that he had expected a better result for the PN and Costiuc stated "We can congratulate ourselves. [...]
+Dodon and other Patriotic Electoral Bloc leaders held a protest in front of the Moldovan parliament building the day after the election, questioning the election's results.
+Dodon, Tarlev and PSRM vice president Vlad Batrîncea called the election fraudulent, with Dodon stating "These elections have shown that PAS has lost again in the country.
+PAS is again winning thanks to the diaspora." and that the bloc had filed dozens of litigations to the CEC, to be examined in the next few days.
+People were promised money to attend this protest according to Moldovan police.
+Meanwhile, Vlah called the election "a farce, a spectacle in bad taste directed by PAS from beginning to end, with roles distributed in advance", stating that Moldova was "no longer a democratic state!" and that it was led by "a gang that has usurped power".
+For their part, Ceban stated "Thank you everyone!
+We respect the citizens' vote!", Stoianoglo thanked the citizens "regardless of their voting option", Usatîi acknowledged he had expected a better result for the PN and Costiuc stated "We can congratulate ourselves. [...]
 We did it, boys!" after the PPDA entered the parliament, with the party thanking voters for their vote of confidence.